-Bouquets and single flowers are the perfect gift for almost any occasion, from birth and weddings to sickness and funerals.
-Whether you present a solitary long-stemmed rose or a bouquet, you’ll remind the recipient that you were thinking about him or her.
+Bouquets and single flowers make the perfect gift for almost any occasion, spanning births to funerals.
+Whether you present a solitary long-stemmed red rose or a bouquet of various blooms, you’re offering an expression of emotions that words don't always easily convey.

 Valentine's Day Flowers

 Lovers have traditionally given flowers that speak of their special relationship on Valentine’s Day.
 The most popular flower for this day is still the rose, in all its beautiful hues.

 Flowers are a colorful way to celebrate a special occasion such as a job promotion, prom corsage, wedding anniversary, or graduation.
 Almost any type of flower is appropriate, but you can make it even more special by taking into consideration the symbolism of certain varieties:

 - Iris: a traditional 25th-anniversary flower symbolizing faith, valor, and wisdom